 DUALISTIC DILEMMAS & CONFLICTS

-I'Some examples where a CONFLICT/Dilemma between two Opposed (?)
-Goals was resolved.
-New Thinking made it possible to achieve BOTH.
+New thinking made it possible to satisfy BOTH.
 But always there is a price to be paid.

 NOTE: this page may not be viewable on mobiles